po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/10-Stu_Timers-Intervals/README.md

 ## Acceptance Criteria

+* It's done when the countdown appears on the screen that indicates the number of seconds remaining before the speed reader begins.

-* It's done when after the countdown ends, words to the provided poem appear on the screen one at a time at the interval provided by the user.
+* It's done when after the countdown ends, words to the provided poem appear on the screen.

+* It's done when the words appear one at a time at the interval provided by the user.

 ## 📝 Notes